riddopic/server-provisioning/README.md

 The available drivers that you can use are:

 ### Vagrant Driver [Default]
-This driver will provision the Delivery cluster locally using [Vagrant](https://www.vagrantup.com/).
+This driver will provision the Provisioner cluster locally using [Vagrant](https://www.vagrantup.com/).
 As such, you MUST have vagrant installed for this to function.

 The `rake setup:generate_env` task will generate this for you.